By now you may already have seen my tweet, and the subsequent official announcement today of a venue for the upcoming 2018 World Chess Championship.

 The Citadines is the home of the London Chess League, one of the world’s oldest chess leagues, which has been in existence in the capital since 1886.

 Every Wednesday more than 100 players from around London battle it out over the board – and that won’t stop just because there’s a World Chess Championship taking place down the road.

 A thirst for knowledge…

 The College itself is no stranger to big events.
-Formerly the home of Central Saint Martin’s College of Art and Design (famously mentioned Pulp’s indie anthem “Common People”), it appears to be used regularly for hosting fashion shows – which fits with the organiser World Chess’s drive to present the game as arty and highbrow.
+Formerly the home of Central Saint Martin’s College of Art and Design (see Pulp’s indie anthem “Common People”), it appears to be used regularly for hosting fashion shows.
+That fits nicely with the organiser World Chess’s drive to present the game as arty and highbrow.

 But that is not all.

 According to The Guardian, one of the most important moments in the the history of humanity and warfare happened in this street, on September 12, 1933.